2018 EMF EURO

-The 2018 EMF Euro was the eighth edition of the EMF miniEURO for national Small-sided football teams, and the fifth governed by the European Minifootball Federation.
+The 2018 EMF Euro was the ninth edition of the EMF miniEURO for national Small-sided football teams, and the fifth governed by the European Minifootball Federation.
 It took place in Kyiv, Ukraine, from 12 to 18 August 2018.

 The final tournament included 20 teams.

 Draw

 The final tournament draw was held in Ukrainian football federation headquarters in Kyiv on 11 May 2018.